oliverjohnstone/ezyconfig/README.md

 ensure that the loaded config remains immutable, avoiding any potentially strange behaviour.

-It is recommended to dependency inject the returned config object from the ConfigBuilder but we understand that it is not always practical and/or doesn't necessarily lead to maintainable or neat code.
-We have therefore included a way to export a singleton configuration object so it can be imported like a normal node module.

 Sometimes it is necessary to get the normal config object that has not been wrapped in a proxy so that you can pass the object down into dependencies without causing exceptions when accessing non-existent